NHSDigital/nhs-login-help-centre/src/error-messages-support.md

 layout: layouts/article.njk
 ---

+## There is already an account linked to my details

+If you try to create an account and get a message that it already exists, it may be because there is already:

+- an account with the email address you tried to use
+- an account linked to the NHS number you entered, but with a different email address

+You can try signing in with the email linked to this account.

+If you cannot remember the email you used, check all your email accounts for an email from: noreply@login.nhs.uk.

+If you have forgotten your password, you can reset it:

+1. Visit NHS login settings and log in using the email address you used to create the account.
+2. Select **Reset your password**.
+3. We will send you an email with a link to reset your password.
+4. Select the link in the email to enter and confirm your new password.

+For security reasons, we are unable to disclose any information about an account.

+If you want to change the email address you use to sign into NHS login:

+1. Visit NHS login settings and log in using the email address and password you used to create the account.
+2. Select **Login and security settings**.
+3. Select **Change email address**.
+4. Enter your new email address.

+If you want to delete your existing account:

+1. Visit NHS login settings and log in using the email address and password you used to create the account.
+2. Select **Login and security settings**.
+3. Select **Delete my NHS account**.

+This will only delete your online NHS account and will not affect your medical records.

+[Contact us](/contact 'Contact us') if you need further help.

+---

+## There is an issue connecting to my GP

+### Unable to connect to your GP surgery’s system - Reference CID7023

+If you see reference CID7023, the website or app you are trying to visit cannot connect to your GP surgery’s system.
+If this happens to you, there are some possible reasons why.

+#### You have already set up an NHS login

+We have already used your details to connect you to the website or app you were trying to visit.
+This can happen if you already have an NHS login with a different email address.
+We can only connect one NHS login to your GP surgery’s system.

+You can change the email address on your NHS login in your **Login and security settings**.

+#### We have the wrong details for you

+The details we use to make the connection are wrong.

+This can happen if:

+- you have changed GP surgery
+- your GP surgery has changed systems
+- you no longer have permission to use your GP surgery’s online services

+If your GP surgery is in England, you can ask your GP for new registration details for their online services.

+[Contact us](/contact?error=CID7023 'Contact us') if you need help or if you still have problems.

+### We cannot connect your NHS login to your GP surgery - Reference CID7029

+If you see reference CID7029, this means we cannot connect your NHS login to your GP surgery.
+There could be a problem with your details or with your GP surgery's system.

+[Contact us](/contact?error=CID7029 'Contact us') so we can find out what is causing the problem.
+You will need to tell us the email address you use for your NHS login.

+---

+## I have not received an email with a security code

+### I did not get the confirmation email

+If you did not receive the confirmation email we sent you, check your spam or junk folders.
+Also, make sure that you entered the correct email address.

+### If you are using Gmail (Google mail)

+Make sure emails get to your inbox by adding the email address noreply@login.nhs.uk to your contact list.

+You can also read this page on [problems sending and receiving emails in Gmail](https://support.google.com/mail/answer/7015314?sjid=17584974477078910830-EU).

+### If you are using Outlook, Hotmail, or Live

+Add the email address noreply@login.nhs.uk to your 'Safe Senders' list.

+Changes to 'Safe Senders' can take 24 hours to update.
+You should then receive the confirmation email within the next 24 hours.

+You can also read this page on [problems sending and receiving emails in Outlook](https://support.microsoft.com/en-us/office/can-t-send-or-receive-email-in-outlook-com-d39e3341-8d79-4bf1-b3c7-ded602233642?ui=en-us&rs=en-us&ad=us).

+If you still have any problems getting emails from us, ask your email provider for help.

+---

 ## CID2011: There may be a problem with your NHS number

 Every time you log in to a website or app using your NHS login, we check your NHS number.
 This allows us to connect you to your information securely.